Bishwa-cyber/Attendance-Management-System-using-Face-Recognition/README.md

-Here’s a professional **README** file with appropriate structure, instructions, and formatting for your **Face Recognition Attendance Management System** project:

----

 # **Face Recognition Attendance Management System**
 An automated **attendance management system** that uses **face recognition** to mark attendance, developed with Python and OpenCV.
 This project provides an efficient, secure, and user-friendly solution for managing attendance records.